-Our most-frequented place to procure said simple breakfast biscuit is Biscuitville, sprinkled all over Burlington, NC (making it a mandatory stop when visiting my family there), and with 50+ locations across NC and southern VA.
+Our most-frequented place to procure said simple breakfast biscuit is Biscuitville, sprinkled all over its hometown of Burlington, NC (making it a mandatory stop when visiting my family there), and with 50+ locations across NC and southern VA.
 Biscuitville is a family-owned chain of–yes–fast-food restaurants, which is a turn-off for many people (me included, sorry not sorry) but each Biscuitville we’ve visited has been immaculate and every employee we’ve interacted with has been astonishingly cheerful and friendly.
 And the biscuits are SO good.
 They’re made fresh every 15 minutes all day long, and you can watch the biscuit-maker work his or her magic near the register.
 A surprising number of menu ingredients come from local farms, including the wheat in the biscuits, and I confirmed with Biscuitville HQ that the shortening used is vegetarian.

 My hand-picked panel of experts kindly shared their Biscuitville favorites:

 - J gets a bacon, egg, and cheese biscuit for immediate consumption, and a grilled chicken club biscuit for later.

 - My sister gets bacon, egg, and cheese, inside out.
 Inside out is not on the menu and means they remove some of the fluffy innards of the biscuit, which to me seems like a crazy request.